YaniUdiani/YaniUdiani/README.md

 ## Hi there 👋
 # I am a computational physicist and software developer with expertise in high performance cloud computing.
 > **Note to hiring managers:**
-> source codes that demonstrate my current caliber are proprietary to the Facility for Rare Isotope Beams and are thus private, but I am welcome to show and discuss during interviews!
+> source codes that demonstrate my programming caliber are proprietary to the Facility for Rare Isotope Beams (FRIB) and are thus private; but I am welcome to show and discuss said codes during interviews!

 <!--
 **YaniUdiani/YaniUdiani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.